Dragnipur/tiny-angular-wordcloud/README.md

 <tang-cloud on-click="method(word)"></tang-cloud>
 <tang-cloud on-click="method(id)"></tang-cloud>
 ```

+#### word placement
+Words are placed in a circular pattern, if the supplied dimensions are to small to accommodate all the given words, the words that can not be placed will be left out.

 ### Styling
 The size and styling of the different words is done using CSS based on the size of each word.
 You must implement these CSS classes yourself by using the following format: